mirjoy/learn_paperjs/tutorial.md

 ```
 <canvas id="drawing" style="width:1000px; height: 1000px"></canvas>
 ```
-Paper.js has a lot of built in geometrical objects.
 Let's start off with some simple lines.

-The canvas is basically a grid of 1000 x 1000 points, and for each shape you are going to tell it where to start off on that grid on the x and y axes.
+The canvas is basically a grid of 1000 x 1000 points.
+When making your own shape, you tell the shape where to sit on that grid, with the segments method, by passing in the points.

-Paper.js let's you build your own shapes through their Path object.
+You build your shapes through the Path class.
-Here's an example.
+Here's an example of how to make a line.

 ```
 var myPath = new Path({
-  segments: [[10,10], [100,500]],
+  segments: [[220,250], [230,500]],
   strokeColor: "black"
 });

 ```
 It's a pretty nice line, but not super exciting.
 Let's add a few more points to it.

 ```
 var myPath = new Path({
-  segments: [[10,10], [100,500], [200, 300]],
+  segments: [[220,250], [230,500], [300, 400]],
   strokeColor: "black"
 });
 ```